gradio-app/gradio/guides/getting_started.md

 **Prerequisite**: Gradio requires Python 3.7 or above, that's it!

-### Introduction

-Gradio allows you to easily build machine learning demos, data science dashboards, or other kinds of **web apps, entirely in Python**.
-These web apps can be launched from wherever you use Python (jupyter notebooks, colab notebooks, Python terminal, etc.) and shared with anyone instantly using Gradio's auto-generated share links.

-To offer both simplicity and more powerful and flexible control for advanced web apps, Gradio offers two different APIs to users:

-* `gradio.Interface`: a high-level API that allows you to create a machine learning demo simply by specifying a list of inputs and outputs.
-It often takes just a few lines of Python to create a fully usable and share machine learning demo.

-* `gradio.Blocks`: a low-level API that allows you to have full control over the data flows and layout of your application.
-You can build very complex, multi-step applications using Blocks.

-This Quickstart focuses on the high-level `gradio.Interface` API.
-For more information on Blocks, read our [dedicated guide on Blocks](/introduction_to_blocks/).

-### What Problem is Gradio Solving?
+### What Problem is Gradio Solving? 😲

-One of the best ways to share your machine learning model, API, or data science workflow with others is to create a web-based *interactive demo* that allows your users or colleagues to try out the demo with their inputs and visualize the outputs.
-These web-based demos are great as they allow *anyone who can use a browser* (not just technical people) to understand what you've built.
+One of the *best ways to share* your machine learning model, API, or data science workflow with others is to create an **interactive demo** that allows your users or colleagues to try out the demo in their browsers.
+A web-based demo is great as it allows anyone who can use a browser (not just technical people) to intuitively try their own inputs and understand what you've built.

-However, creating such web-based demos has traditionally been difficult, as you needed to know backend frameworks (like Flask or Django) to serve your web app, containerization tools (like Docker), databases to store data or users, and front end web development (HTML, CSS, JavaScript) to build a GUI for your demo.
+However, creating such web-based demos has traditionally been difficult, as you needed to know backend frameworks (like Flask or Django) for serving the web app, containerization tools (like Docker) to package the model, databases to store data or users, and front end web development (HTML, CSS, JavaScript) to build a GUI for your demo.

-Gradio lets you do **build demos and share them**, directly in Python.
-And usually in just a few lines of code!
-So let's get started.
+Gradio allows you to **build demos and share them, directly in Python** in a matter of minutes.

+These can be machine learning demos, data science dashboards, or other web apps.
+You can launch a Gradio demo from wherever you use Python (jupyter notebooks, colab notebooks, Python terminal, etc.) and share with anyone instantly using Gradio's auto-generated **share links**.
+You can usually create a demo in just a few lines of extra code, and almost *never have to change your existing code*.

+Sound too good to be true?
+Let's get started!

-### Getting Started
+### Getting Started in 5 Lines of Python ⚡

 To get Gradio running with a simple "Hello, World" example, follow these three steps: